 As shown in the charts below of body mass index, waist:height ratio and waking glucose, lower is not always better.
 However, due to the constant availability of hyperpalatable nutrient-poor processed foods, most of us are well on the higher side of optimal.

-These days, I’m seeing more and more people (who don’t have Type 1 Diabetes) walking around with (expensive and often painful) continuous glucose monitors eating more fat and less protein and less carbs to maintain flat line blood sugars.
+These days, I’m seeing more and more people (who don’t have Type 1 Diabetes) walking around with (expensive and often painful) continuous glucose monitors eating more fat and less protein and fewer carbs to maintain flat line blood sugars.

-They post their flat line blood sugars on Facebook and Instagram.
+They post their flat-line blood sugars on Facebook and Instagram.

 A few years ago it was ketone envy.
 Now it’s flatline CGM envy.

 CGM technology is a Godsend for people (like my wife) who have Type 1 Diabetes and need to keep an eye on their blood sugars constantly.
 But, while everyone wants the latest gadget, for most people, more data is not better.